-During my more than 20 years in recovery from substance and sex addiction, I have developed a varied and useful sobriety toolkit.
+During my more than 20 years in recovery from substance and sex/porn addiction, I have developed a varied and useful sobriety toolkit.
 More so than I realized.
 In fact, this article, when I started writing it, was titled “10 Tools for Sobriety.”
-Before I realized it, I’d listed more than 20 items.
+Before I knew it, I’d listed more than 20 items.
 Rather than paring down my list, I decided to publish it in full because different tools work better for some addicts than others.

-These are the 23 tools I turn to on a relatively regular basis and that I know work well in terms of keeping me relatively sane and sober.
+These are the 23 tools I turn to on a relatively regular basis and that I know work well in terms of keeping me sane and sober.
 If you have tools of your own that I did not list here, please email me (email@example.com) and I will update this list.
 In the interim, I hope you will find this listing helpful.